 Taxis are a great and usually quick option to the Patriarchate.
 Saying ‘Fener’ or ‘Patrikhane’ should be enough.

 Where To Stay

-As this is the centre of Greek Orthodoxy in Istanbul its easy to understand how and why the neighborhood surrounding it would have been predominantly Greek.
+As this is the centre of Greek Orthodoxy in Istanbul it’s easy to understand how and why the neighbourhood surrounding it would have been predominantly Greek.
 While the vast majority of the Greeks have left, their mark remains in the many smaller churches and old homes that still fill the area.
-Take a walk and explore the hillside around the Patriarchate and see this once wealthy neighborhood that has fallen into poverty.
+Take a walk and explore the hillside around the Patriarchate and see this once wealthy neighbourhood that has fallen into poverty.
 One thing that you will spot is the odd building that has been beautifully restored as money seems to slowly trickle back in to these beautiful streets.

 Have any tips or info to add?
 Spot any mistakes?
 We’d love to hear about it.